Olympique Lyonnais: Rivalries

 Historically, Lyon has had a healthy rivalry with Saint-Étienne, head-to-head clashes between the clubs being referred to as the Derby rhônalpin.
 Since the club's dominance at the start of the new millennium, however, they have established rivalries with Marseille, Bordeaux, Paris Saint-Germain and Lille.
 Lyon also share minor rivalries with fellow Rhône-Alpes clubs Grenoble and AS Lyon Duchère.

 The Saint-Étienne rivalry began during the 1960s when Lyon established their residency in the French first division.
 The Arpitan rivalry stems simply from the close proximity of the clubs to each other, separated by just 38 mi, as well as historical social and cultural difference between the two cities where they are based; Lyon traditionally cited as being a financially comfortable and middle class city, while Saint-Étienne is traditionally regarded as being more industrial and working-class.
 The derby also pits "the most recently successful French club" (Lyon) against "the formerly biggest French club" (Saint-Étienne) and is often seen as one of the high points of the Ligue 1 season.

 Lyon's rivalry with Marseille goes back to 23 September 1945, when the clubs contested their first match.
 The derby, often called Choc des Olympiques ("Clash of the Olympics") or Olympico, is often cited as being particularly important as both clubs are of high standard in French football and the championship is regularly decided between the two.
-Marseille, Saint-Étienne, Lyon, and PSG are the only French clubs to have won the French first division four straight times, with Marseille doing this on two occasions.
+Marseille, Saint-Étienne, Lyon, and PSG are the only French clubs to have won the French first division four straight times.